pcmoreno/frontend2/README.md

 making the lazy-load logic useless.

 But then, having a service-worker for a data-driven application like NeOn is perhaps a bit useless.
-Instead, implement the service-worker a specific parts in the application where offline usage makes sense, for example the questionnaires.
+Instead, implement the service-worker for specific parts in the application where offline usage makes sense, for example the questionnaires.

 ### Loading of data